cykim8811/pyqsim/README.md

 ## Contact

-For any queries or support, please open an issue on our GitHub repository or contact me at [cykim@snu.ac.kr](mailto:cykim@snu.ac.kr).
+For any queries or support, please open an issue on our GitHub repository or contact me at [cykim8811@snu.ac.kr](mailto:cykim8811@snu.ac.kr).